LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Data Type:** Boolean

-**Default input:** None
+**Default input:** True

 **Description:** This parameter specifies if LDAR-Sim should generate emissions existing before the start date of the simulation.
-If "True", emissions beginning up to duration days before the start of the simulation will be generated.
-This essentially initializes the system from a state of no LDAR.
+When set to 'False,' emissions are not generated before the simulation's start date.
+By default, emissions are produced leading up to this date, based on their durations, enabling the system to model a state without LDAR.

 **Notes on acquisition:** N/A